backlinkexpert6/allevi8-marketing-blog/README.md

 ## Marketing Consultant in Chicago: Expert Guidance for Local Growth

 Need clarity on your direction?
-Our [marketing consultant in Chicago](https://allevi8marketing.com/what-we-do/maintain/marketing-consultation/)  offers actionable insights and a roadmap designed around your niche, competition, and target audience.
+Our [marketing consultant Chicago](https://allevi8marketing.com/what-we-do/maintain/marketing-consultation/)  offers actionable insights and a roadmap designed around your niche, competition, and target audience.

 ---